kristopherjohnson/undefinedvalue-pelican/undefinedvalue/content/pages/about-me.md

 Kris then spent several years working in the gaming industry, developing systems for lotteries, race tracks, and casinos.
 Most of this work was in C++, but he's also used C# and Python.

-In 2006, Kris founded _[Capable Hands Technologies, Inc.](http://capablehands.net)_.
+In 2006, Kris became an independent contractor..
 The bulk of his time was spent doing contract work for a former employer, including mobile app development for iOS and Android, web applications, and back-end application servers.

 In 2007, Kris met a wonderful woman named _Pebble_, and in 2008 they married.
 Kris currently lives in northern Georgia with Pebble, stepson Bailey, and five little dogs.
 He's very happy there.

-Since early 2015, Kris has been working for [Mobile Labs](http://www.mobilelabsinc.com/), developing tools for enterprise iOS and Android mobile app testing.
+Since early 2015, Kris has been working for [Mobile Labs](http://www.mobilelabsinc.com/), developing tools for enterprise iOS and Android mobile-app development and testing.

 When he is not working for employers or clients, Kris likes to experiment with a lot of programming languages and design techniques.